adam-gray23/start-web-app/docs/proposal/proposal.md

 ### Breakdown of work

-> Clearly identify who will undertake which parts of the project.
->
-> It must be clear from the explanation of this breakdown of work both that each student is responsible for
-> separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
-> for the project.

 #### Student 1

 * Integration of START programming language into system
 * Design language-sensitive IDE which can support the START langauge
 * Design debugger for IDE
-* Implement backend using [???]
+* Primary implementer of backend using Python (Django), with some support work on frontend also
+* Work on the core code behind the IDE and Debugger

 #### Student 2

 * Designing the Figma mock-ups of the site
-* Implementing the Figma designs using CSS
+* Implementing the Figma designs using CSS, HTML and JavaScript
 * Design programming tutorials
-* Implement frontend using [React?]
+* Primary implementer of frontend using JavaScript, with some support work on backend also
+* Work on the core code behind the IDE and Debugger